 The Policeman at the signal

-A smart driver in the Indian context is a person who can spot a traffic cop faster than the cop can spot him.
-An efficient cop is one who can hide and pop up like a ghost in front of the unsuspecting truant driver (and that is why we learnt how to play hide and seek in childhood).
+A smart driver in today’s context is a person who can spot a traffic cop faster than the cop can spot him.
+An efficient cop is one who can hide and pop up like a ghost in front of the unsuspecting truant driver.

 No points for guessing which culture we belong to.
 Fear of being shamed was inculcated in us right from childhood.
-A two year old is told to wear underwear because people will say “shame shame” and he/she needs to be toilet trained or else the aunties will laugh.
+A two year old is told to wear underwear because people will say him and he/she needs to be toilet trained or else others will make fun of him.

 I remember teachers in my school shaming boys into cutting their hair by tying it into a ponytail.
 These boys stopped cutting their hair altogether once they were out of school.
 A mother once told her kid that she needs to score well otherwise no one would be friends with her.